pavelozerov/articles/concept-of-analysis.md

 **Figure 6**

 ## Level of details
 And the next logical question: how can we fix this?
 However, in order to answer this question, let's take a look on a Figure 6.
 According to it, the main dependency is a different understanding.
 Let's dwell upon this in a more detail.
 What exactly is this difference?
 Why does it actually appear?
 First possible reason that appears in mind is a remoteness of a team.
 It's quite common thing in IT, when several virtual teams work on the same product or feature.
 But you might have also noticed that this issue often occurs within one team, which means that remoteness is not really a reason.
 Well, as usual the reason is straight forward and related to the level of details people work on.
 There are different groups of people that need different level of details.
 Stakeholders, product managers and product owners work on a highest level of details and not really involved into technical details or implementation process.
 Usually they only need to have an overview (picture-in-general).
 Architects and analysts work on a bit lower - technical - level.
-Based on high-level requests they transform business requirements into technical specifications and behavioural scenarios.
+Based on high-level requests they transform business requirements into technical specifications and behavioral scenarios.
 Developers and QA engineers work on the lowest - implementation level.
 And this is exactly the place, where "different understanding" is born.

 Let's try to figure out how we can fix this then?
 Does BDD is designed for that?
 Of course!
 In the essence, BDD is nothing but a **collaborative** practice that aims/helps to deliver higher value software more effectively by making a balance between level of details that business and development team need.
 It involves a lot of parties and it's essentially important that they would be satisfied with requirements, described scenarios and implementation details.
 That's why analysts, architects, developers and QA have to move to the same level of details and work can only be started, when all the related sides are agreed on scenarios (Figure 7).
 Such an agreement between all the related parties is very similar to a **contract.** Like with a real contract people put own signatures, which means that they agree on conditions (requirements) that should be met.
 Otherwise deal (feature/product) will be failed.
 Anyway, it's also important to remember that during the implementation there might be such a situation, when contract (specification) might be changed based on some research or limitations.
 This is normal situation, since BDD is a collaborative process which allows to keep information constantly up-to-date as a **Living Documentation.** It means that specification can be changed, but only on one mandatory condition: a new contract should be made, where all the changes are reflected and all people are agreed on.
 So, there are plenty of things that can be improved using BDD, such as consistency, clearness, confidence, automation and time-to-delivery; by this we can highlight such benefits as clear and common definition of done, shorter period from business requirements to production and implementation that matches requirements.